DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Assembly and Bytecode
 Assembly code is a representation of what the machine code that the CPUs actually execute.
 It is the lowest level of abstraction that you can program.

-The moment I fallen in love with programming was when (as a teenager) I executed the POKE assembly command in my ZX Spectrum, which changed a pixel on my TV screen.
+The moment I fell in love with programming was when (as a teenager) I executed the POKE assembly command in my ZX Spectrum, which changed a pixel on my TV screen.
 That was such a magical moment because I had direct control over what was happening inside the computer and screen.

 [PEEK and POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE) were [BASIC](https://en.wikipedia.org/wiki/BASIC) commands that allow direct memory access and manipulation (PEEK reads and POKE writes).
 What I was doing was to write directly to the memory location that was used to control the screen (i.e. each byte in that memory address represented a small section of the screen).

 A while later I started learning how to go deeper and explored writing assembly code.
-In those 'pre internet' days there was very little information around and with only one book available, I actually remember manually translated assembly code into binary by hand (I didn't started with an assembler compiler).
+In those 'pre internet' days there was very little information around and with only one book available, I actually remember manually translating assembly code into binary by hand (I didn't started with an assembler compiler).
 Eventually I got an assembler and did many experiments in the ZX Spectrum, the [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) and the x86 PCs (which when compared with the Amiga's Motorola 68000 microprocessor had a much more complex memory layout).

 In fact my first 'security hacks' were based around memory and disk manipulations written in assembly.
 They were designed to manipulate and change the behavior of the games I was playing (I think there was some cool way to get more money in SimCity)